Second grade: Italy

+Kazakhstan

+In Kazakhstan, the second year of primary school is called Grade 2 (2-сынып).
+Children typically enter Grade 2 at 7–8 years old, following their first year of primary education.
+Primary education is part of the 11-year general education system, which includes 1–4 grades of primary school, 5–9 grades of basic secondary school, and 10–11 grades of general secondary school.

 Germany

 In Germany, second grade is comparable to second class (2.Klasse).

 Greece

 In Greece, the second school year of primary school is referred to as Second Grade of Primary (Deftera Dimotikou).

 New Zealand

 In New Zealand, this level of class is called Year 3.

 Peru

 In Peru, "second grade (Segundo Grado)" is the common term, with pupils between 7–8 years old.

 Philippines

 In the Philippines, Grade 2 (Baitang Dalawa) is the second year of Primary Level and Elementary School curriculum.
-Students are usually 7-8 years old.
-Sometimes children start from the young age of 6-7.
+Students are usually 7–8 years old.
+Sometimes children start from the young age of 6–7.

 Portugal

 In Portugal, second grade (segundo ano, 2º ano) is the second of the four-year 1º Ciclo do Ensino Básico that also includes the first grade, the third grade, and the fourth grade.

 United Kingdom

 The British education system differs slightly between the four individual countries of the United Kingdom.

-In England, the second year of school is called year 1, with pupils 5 to 6 years old.
-Second grade is the equivalent to Year 3 in England and Wales, making it the fourth year of compulsory education.
+In England, the second year of school is called year 1, with pupils aged 5 to 6 years old.
+Second grade is the equivalent of Year 3 in England and Wales, making it the fourth year of compulsory education.
 In Scottish and Welsh schools, contemporary pupils are in their third year of compulsory education; this level is their fourth year in Northern Ireland.